jiayinlu19960224/TriMe/README.md

 academic paper using this software, please consider citing the following
 publications:

-- TriMe++: Multi-threaded geometry meshing using the Delaunay Triangulation
+- Lu, Jiayin, Rycroft, Chris.
+(2023).
+TriMe++: Multi-threaded geometry meshing using the Delaunay Triangulation

 We detail in the reference paper the methods, designs and structure of the meshing pipeline and algorithms.
 We also describe the implementation of multi-threaded parallelizaiton throughout